This document explains the technical decisions behind choosing TypeScript and a monorepo architecture for this project.

 };

 The monorepo structure prevents the classic problem of duplicated interfaces between services.
-Instead of each service defining its own version of User
+Instead of each service defining its own version of User, Organization, or KafkaMessage, you define them once and share them everywhere.

 // packages/service-discovery/src/types.ts